 The identification and understanding of Markham's cultural heritage resources is an important component of Markham's conservation strategy.
-Cultural heritage resources can be: buildings and structures; cemeteries; natural heritage; cultural heritage landscapes; archaeological sites; spiritual sites; and intangible heritage such as traditions, beliefs, stories, and family histories.
+Cultural heritage resources can be: buildings and structures; cemeteries; cultural heritage landscapes and archaeological sites.
 These resources do not necessarily have to be old.
 There are newer buildings and structures that have cultural heritage value because of their design, cultural association or contribution to a broader context.